joelgibson/SymmetricAlgebra/readme.rst

     npm install

-to install the typescript compiler and testing libraries.
-The only dependency of the code itself is the typescript compiler.
-Then, use
+to install the typescript compiler and testing/benchmarking libraries.
+The only dependency of the code itself is the typescript compiler, and it has no runtime dependencies.
+Here are some handy commands defined in :code:`package.json`:

 .. code-block:: fish

-    npm test              # Generate test.js and run the tests. npm run-script build  # Generate symfunc.js from interface.ts.
+    npm test              # Run the tests in test/ npm run-script bench  # Run the benchmarks in bench/ npm run-script build  # Generate symfunc.js from interface.ts. npm run-script clean  # Remove all compiled javascript and sourcemap files.

 The file :code:`SymmetricAlgebra.html` has a barebones implementation of what you might do with this, and is tightly coupled to :code:`interface.ts`.
 Aside from that, the rest of the code should be fairly usable as a library, and is roughly structured as follows: